virtuallyunknown/discordjs-typed-commands/readme.md

 > **Important**: you must use `as const satisfies ReadonlyCommandList` when you declare your commands.

-Now, import `isTyped` elsewhere in your project (usually where your Discord clients is expected to receive interactions), and you're ready to go!
+Import `isTyped` anywhere you need it (usually where your Discord client is expected to receive interactions) and you're ready to go!

 ```ts
 /* app.ts */